grapestone5321/dlnd_face_generation/README.md

 Use this function to show the current output of the generator during training.
 It will help you determine how well the GANs is training.

+### Train

+Implement train to build and train the GANs.
+Use the following functions you implemented:

+- model_inputs(image_width, image_height, image_channels, z_dim)
+- model_loss(input_real, input_z, out_channel_dim)
+- model_opt(d_loss, g_loss, learning_rate, beta1)

+Use the show_generator_output to show generator output while you train.
+Running show_generator_output for every batch will drastically increase training time and increase the size of the notebook.
+It's recommended to print the generator output every 100 batches.

+### MNIST

+Test your GANs architecture on MNIST.
+After 2 epochs, the GANs should be able to generate images that look like handwritten digits.
+Make sure the loss of the generator is lower than the loss of the discriminator or close to 0.

+### CelebA

+Run your GANs on CelebA.
+It will take around 20 minutes on the average GPU to run one epoch.
+You can run the whole epoch or stop when it starts to generate realistic faces.

+### Submitting This Project

+When submitting this project, make sure to run all the cells before saving the notebook.
+Save the notebook file as "dlnd_face_generation.ipynb" and save it as a HTML file under "File" -> "Download as".
+Include the "helper.py" and "problem_unittests.py" files in your submission.